Boot Fitting General

 Some boot work is best done by appointment.
 Alignment evaluations, Instaprint footbeds, and custom liners are not performed by everyone in the shop, so call us to set up a time slot.
 Finding the right boot with the proper fit can be tedious and time consuming, but is well worth it.
 We look forward to seeing you and helping to maximize your ski experience.

 Custom Boot Fitting Services

-A ski boot has two main functions, it has to keep your feet dry and comfortable, and it also has to transmit energy from you to the ski.
-Most people are very aware of the first issue, as being warm and dry is pretty high on Maslow's hierarchy.
+A ski boot has two main functions, it must keep your feet dry and comfortable, and it also has to transmit energy from you to the ski.
+Most people are very aware of the first issue, as being warm and dry is pretty high on Maslow’s hierarchy.
 The second issue gets more complicated.
 An improperly aligned boot can make controlling your skis almost impossible.
-A well balanced boot allows you to stand in a very neutral position where you can balance in the middle of the ski, and roll easily from edge to edge.
-Think getting ready to receive a tennis serve.
+A well-balanced boot allows you to stand in a very neutral position where you can balance in the middle of the ski, and roll easily from edge to edge.
 A boot that is set up properly will make turning and absorbing effortless, and efficient.